jamesridgway/demo-salt/README.md

 # Demo Salt
 This is a demo salt repository.
+This is used by packer in [demo-is-vm-images](https://github.com/jamesridgway/demo-is-vm-images) to provide initial bootstrapping of AMI images.

 ## Credentials
 This salt config includes the setup of the following users with their associated credentials